Perspective | Is Barry Bonds’s Hall of Fame banishment a tragedy or a shame? How about both?

 Start with the stats, because you can just get lost in them.
 Since 1960, Bonds authored seasons that produced four of the top six slugging percentages, the top four on-base percentages, the top four on-base-plus-slugging percentages.
 The back of his baseball card looks like it’s filled with typos.
 Last year, for instance, Bryce Harper led the majors with a .615 slugging percentage.
 In 2004, Bonds posted a .609 on-base percentage.

 The numbers become overwhelming, and not just the home runs.
 In that ’04 season, Bonds walked 232 times, still a major league record — by a mile.
 The next closest: Barry Bonds in 2002, with 198.
 The next closest to that: Barry Bonds in 2001, with 177.
 The names that follow him: Babe Ruth and Ted Williams, two of the best hitters to dig into the box.
-Bonds owns the top OPS of all-time — an incomprehensible 1.422 from ’04.
+Bonds owns the top OPS of all time — an incomprehensible 1.422 from ’04.
 Only three men have ever produced a single season with an OPS higher than 1.250 — Bonds, Ruth and Williams.
 They combined for 12 of them.

 Clemens similarly has historically outlying statistics, dominance combined with longevity.
-In 2005, when major league pitchers posted a collective ERA of 4.29, Clemens’s league-leading ERA was 1.87 — nearly two and a half runs better than average.
+In 2005, when major league pitchers posted a collective ERA of 4.29, Clemens’s league-leading ERA was 1.87 — nearly 2½ runs better than average.
 It was the last of his seven ERA crowns, and it came 19 years after his first.
 Only Nolan Ryan and Randy Johnson have more career strikeouts.
 No one had struck out 20 batters in a game before Clemens did it — twice, a decade apart.
-There’s nothing on his baseball-reference.com page — 354 wins, Cy Young awards at 23 and 42 and scattered in between — that suggests he’s anything other than one of the best to ply his craft.
+There’s nothing on his baseball-reference.com page — 354 wins, Cy Young awards at 23 and 41 and scattered in between — that suggests he’s anything other than one of the best to ply his craft.
 That’s hard to unsee.

-So that’s what Barry Bonds and Roger Clemens were: Two of the best to ever do what they did.
+So that’s what Barry Bonds and Roger Clemens were: two of the best to ever do what they did.
 There is a flaw in a Hall of Fame that denies admission to the player who hit more home runs than any in history, just as there is a flaw in a Hall of Fame that denies admission to the player with more hits than anyone in history.
 But here we are, with Pete Rose on the outside because he bet on baseball even as Major League Baseball aggressively tries to lure its fans to become bettors on baseball.
 Which form of cheating was worse in the moment?
 Which looks worse now?
 Try to find absolutes in that debate, too.

 The “Not on my watch” crew that has voted against Bonds — a ballot is offered to BBWAA members of 10 years or more — is willing to ignore all those numbers in the name of serving as gatekeepers, the lions on the pedestals sitting outside Cooperstown.
 There’s virtually no doubt that there are PED users in the Hall already, and there’s something holier-than-thou about keeping others out.
 Admission of Bonds and Clemens would spur further debate about how much steroid use enhanced what were already legendary careers.
 Relegation won’t wipe their accomplishments from the record.